DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/trace/topology.md

-# Service Topology
+# Service Map

-Service topology is a visual representation of the connections, communication, and dependencies between services.
+Service map is a visual representation of the connections, communication, and dependencies between services.
 It provides insights into the service-to-service interactions, allowing you to view the calls and performance of services within a specified time range.
-The connections between nodes in the topology represent the existence of service-to-service calls during the queried time period.
+The connections between nodes in the topology map represent the existence of service-to-service calls during the queried time period.

 ## Prerequisites